TopoInVis-Workshop/2024/_pages/call-for-papers.md

 Contact: <topoinvis@ieeevis.org>

-Topological Data Analysis has become, over the last few years, an established framework for the extraction and analysis of subtle structural patterns in complex data.
+Topological methods have become, over the last few years, an established framework for the extraction and analysis of subtle structural patterns in complex data.
 It has been successfully applied in a variety of application fields, including quantum chemistry, astrophysics, fluid dynamics, combustion, material sciences, biology, and data science.